Maprunner/hertsway/src/posts/leg-7-sandridge-verulamium.md

 We settled for a steady run home along the [Alban Way](https://www.hertfordshire.gov.uk/media-library/documents/environment-and-planning/countryside-management-service/walking-and-cycling-routes/alban-way-cycle.pdf), which follows the route of the former railway between St Albans and Hatfield.
 Two huge brick arches take it under the London Road and the Midland Main Line railway.
 Then we crossed the path that I used to take when walking to and from the station for the train into London.
 I had averaged two or three trips a week into London for the past 20 years, but that all stopped in March.
 I haven't been at all since then and may never do it again, at least for work.

 We pass Fleetville School and Morrisons.
 We got to know this route first when walking the boys to and from school.
 And then a final detour to the Spar shop to get the newspaper before reaching the car which was still there on the drive where it had been all day.
 Helen described it as a "weird" day, which indeed it was.
-But the good news is that it is done, we have made from Royston to St Albans and we can now press on west to Redbourn and beyond.
-Although we do of course come back this way later when we pass through Shenley, five kilometres south of home, which should hopefully be somewhen early next year.
+But the good news is that it is done, we have done the south western section from Royston to St Albans and we can now press on north west to Redbourn and beyond.
+Although we do of course come back this way when we pass through Shenley, five kilometres south of home, which should hopefully be early next year.